Interview with author C. Nekole Porter

 Q5.
 Is there lots to do before you dive in and start writing a book?

 Q6.
-How long did it take you to write your book Trust Yourself to Be All In?
+How long did it take you to write your book ‘Ghost of War: Game of the Gods’?

 Q7.
 On what platforms can readers buy your books?

 Q8.
-Tell us about the process of coming up with the book cover and the title Trust Yourself to Be All In?
+Tell us about the process of coming up with the book cover and the title ‘Ghost of War: Game of the Gods’?

 Q10.
 What is the most valuable piece of advice you’ve been given about writing?